KyleReto/Alternate-Universe/README.md

 You'll need a discord bot and key of your own, check out the [Discord Developer Portal](https://discord.com/developers/applications) for more info.
 You'll also need an [OpenAI](https://beta.openai.com) account and corresponding API token.
 Running the bot requires approval from OpenAI in order to meet their TOS, so please request that if you use the bot script.
-0. Install [Python 3](https://www.python.org/downloads/), if you haven't already.
-The most recent version should be fine, but try 3.9.10 if you have issues.
+0. Install [Python 3](https://www.python.org/downloads/), version 3.8.10 if you don't already have it on your system.
-1. Set up your virtual environment in Powershell:
+1. Set up your virtual environment in Powershell or Bash:
   a.
-Create the virtual environment: `python -m venv .venv`
+Create the virtual environment: `python3 -m venv .venv`
   b.
-Activate it: `& /.venv/Scripts/Activate.ps1`
+Activate the virtual environment: `.venv\Scripts\activate.bat` in PS (default for Windows), `source .venv/bin/activate` in Bash (default for Unix)
   c.
-Install the [Development Version of Py-cord](https://github.com/Pycord-Development/pycord), which must be manually downloaded.
-  d.
-Install the other requirements through pip: `pip install -r .\requirements.txt`
+Install the requirements through pip: `pip install -r .\requirements.txt`
-  Note: These instructions assuming you're using a Windows computer with Python 3.9.10.
-The process will be slightly different for other situations.
 2. Configure the environment variables
   a.
 Rename the `.env_template` file to `.env`
   b.
 Replace the variables inside according to the text.
 Make sure to delete the `{` and `}` characters.
 3. Ensure you have a discord bot in your server that you own.
   a.
 If the bot isn't already in your server, check out [pycord's reference](https://docs.pycord.dev/en/stable/discord.html) on the process.
   b.
-You need to have access to the bot's private key, which goes in `.env`
+You need to have access to the bot's private key, which goes in `.env`.
   c.
 The bot needs permission to read messages/view channels, read message history, send messages, and use slash commands in your server, at a minimum.
 4. Run scraper.py to scrape your discord server and generate .txt files for each channel on it.
 This may take a while.
-5. Run prepare.py to format this text for OpenAI's GPT-3.
+5. Run prepare.py to format this text for OpenAI's GPT-3 API.
 6. Create a model in `playground.py`:
   a.
 Upload the `prepared.jsonl` file
   b.
 Find your file's id.